MrSlime142/MrSlime142/README.md

 ### Hello there 👋

-I'm slime, im almost 14 years old and I like programming
+I'm slime, im 14 years old and I like programming

 ## Languages i know
 <ul>